Written by USATF MUT Council vice-chair Meghan Canfield.

 With temperatures predicted to reach into the 90s, and wind gusts up to 40 mph for the USATF 100 Mile Road Championships, it was recommended by the race director Ken Rubeli to modify all goals to something more compatible with the weather.
 At 8:00 am, 60 degrees felt comfy for the 46 USATF athletes to start off at a quick pace.

-Favorites Camille Herron, Marisa Lizek, Micah Morgan, and lesser known Stephanie Flippin made up the competitive field, with Herron leading early on.
+Favorites Camille Herron, Marisa Lizak, Micah Morgan, and lesser known Stefanie Flippin made up the competitive field, with Herron leading early on.
 In the men’s field Zach Bitter (pictured above), Patrick Reagan, Rajpaul Pannu set an aggressive pace, with Pannu eventually pulling ahead with the lead in the early miles.

 As promised, the temperatures crept higher, the paces slowed, stomach turned, and muscles cramped.
 Both Pannu and Reagan took extended breaks – Pannu for his stomach, Reagan for a troublesome calf.
 After a spell, they rallied again, falling back in placement, while veteran Jacob Jackson now ran in second place, as steady as clockwork.